mlx-optiq

 LoRA adapter at serve time

 The CLI accepts one adapter per server process via --adapter.
-The argument is either a HuggingFace repo id (auto-downloaded into the OptIQ adapter cache) or a local directory:
+The argument is either a HuggingFace repo id (auto-downloaded into the OptiQ adapter cache) or a local directory:

 terminalbash